-Cut broccoli into bite-sized pieces, if necessary.
+Cut broccoli into bite-sized pieces.

 Peel and halve shallot.
 Cut into ½" slices.

 Place broccoli and shallot on prepared baking sheet and toss with 1 Tbsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper.
 Massage oil into broccoli.